IslamKOA/pleiades-asp-workflow/README.md

 **Release v1.5.4**

-A notebook-first research-software workflow for generating high-resolution digital surface models (DSMs) from **Pléiades, Pléiades NEO, and SPOT 6/7** optical stereo imagery using the **NASA Ames Stereo Pipeline (ASP)**.
+A reproducible **Python- and Jupyter-based research-software workflow** for generating high-resolution digital surface models (DSMs) from **Pléiades, Pléiades NEO, and SPOT 6/7** optical stereo imagery using the **NASA Ames Stereo Pipeline (ASP)**.

-The workflow integrates image preparation, metadata and stereo-geometry inspection, reference-DEM preparation, ASP pre-processing, point-cloud reconstruction, final DSM generation, and optional LiDAR-based co-registration in a guided Jupyter interface.
+- The guided Jupyter interface supports the complete DSM-generation workflow, including image preparation, metadata and stereo-geometry inspection, reference-DEM preparation, ASP pre-processing and map projection, point-cloud reconstruction, final DSM generation, and optional LiDAR-based co-registration.

-The reproducibility default used by the associated study is **Ames Stereo Pipeline 3.3.0**.
+- The software is implemented primarily in **Python**, with **Jupyter notebooks and interactive controls** used to manage processing parameters, execution, quality control, and outputs across the three supported satellite sensors.

-> **Associated manuscript:** *A Reproducible End-to-End Ames Stereo Pipeline Workflow for Generating Pléiades Tri-Stereo DSMs in High-Relief Terrain* — Islam Koa, Alain Recking, and Laurent Borgniet.
-The manuscript is currently under revision for **Earth and Space Science (AGU)**.
-The final article citation and permanent software DOI will be added after publication.
+For reproducibility of the associated study, the reference processing version is **Ames Stereo Pipeline 3.3.0**.

 ## What this package provides